-BG: Uh, nowadays, I’m way over 30.
+BG: Nowadays, I’m way over 30.
 And I knew back then that people who were my grandfather’s age were not the same as me.
-And they would not be into the same things that I was, they would not appreciate the same kind of things that I did, so, you know, they weren’t even valid to comment on.
+They would not be into the same things that I was, they would not appreciate the same kind of things that I did, so they weren’t even valid to comment on.
 And that’s the way I feel about 20 years later: why should I comment on it?
 I don’t experience it the way they do.

 AH: Yeah.
 Different perspective.

 BG: I’m not in that generation and I don’t expect to be and the only way I can learn anything is just by being me and not judging them.

 BG: And not saying, “Well, kid in my day we used to do it like this, why don’t you do it like I did?”
 Well, because that was 40 years ago.
 Why should you do it like it was?
 There was no internet there was no world of today back then.
 So you have to relate to the world of today.
 I find that to be exciting.

 BG: To see the differences.
 I try to know young people so I get a hint of what’s going on.